 - Available funds for financial aid vary from year to year and past aid awards may not be an indication of current available support.

 - Additional information may be requested from students and/or families prior to notification of aid.

-The registration fee is nonrefundable.
+The $50 processing fee is nonrefundable.
 Refunds may take up to eight weeks to process, starting from the time a written request is received by Summer Music Clinic.

 All program applications must be accompanied by the nonrefundable registration fee before they can be processed.

 |Withdraw during the period of registration up to one month prior to the first day of the program:||100% refund